eatontarbell/Latin-101/hw4.md

 ---
 Each of the following phrases comprises one noun in the nominative case described by a noun in the genitive case.
 Identify the gender, case and number of each noun.
 1. amor Deianirae
-- Gender: xxxx.
+- Gender: Masculine.
 Case: Nominative.
 Number: Singular.

 2. deus amoris
 - Gender: Masculine.
 Case: Genitive.
 Number: Singular.